-Support is also given to many amateur and professional championships, across five continents, as well as to the European Tour, Challenge Tour, Ladies European Tour, Tour de las Americas and the Ladies Asian Tour.
+Support is also given to many amateur and professional championships around the world as well as to the European Tour, Challenge Tour, Ladies European Tour and its feeder Tour, the LET Access Series.

-Furthermore, a committed Course Management department gives best practice advice on everything from grass species selection and environmental sustainability to social responsibility and economic viability: information relevant to anyone who works on or uses a golf course.
+Equipment provision includes the delivery of more than 30 pieces of greenkeeping machinery to courses with the greatest need each year.
+Furthermore, The R&A’s Golf Course Management department gives best practice advice on everything from grass species selection and environmental sustainability to social responsibility and economic viability; information relevant to anyone who works on or uses a golf course.